starkinfra/sdk-python/README.md

 ### Get PixBalance

-To know how much money you have in your workspace, run:
+To see how much money you have in your account, run:

 ```python
 import starkinfra